puppetlabs/puppetlabs-puppetdb/README.md

 Upgrading
 ---------

+###Upgrading from 4.x to version 5.x

+Significant parameter changes are listed below:

+* The PuppetDB module now supports PuppetDB 3.0.0 by default
+* If you want to use 5.x of the module with PuppetDB 2.x, you'll need to set the `test_url => /v3/version` and either `puppetdb_version => 2.y.z` or `terminus_package => 2.y.z`

+See the CHANGELOG file for more detailed information on changes for each release.

 ###Upgrading from 3.x to version 4.x

 For this release, all dependency versions have been bumped to their latest.
 Significant parameter changes are listed below: